 It's a great choice if you don't think you'll need considerable extra storage space or are rocking a smaller games library.
 That's probably a lot of us right now considering the lack of fully-fledged PS5 games.
 However, the likes of Returnal and Deathloop are still set to release this year - barring any more unfortunate delays - and more PS5 upgrade patches to many last-gen hits and PlayStation exclusives could still be coming.

 If you've got a bit of extra cash to splash and want to set yourself up with the fastest PS5 external hard drive out there then an option is the Crucial X8.
 A Digital Foundry favourite in their roundup of the best SSDs for gaming, this offers speeds up to twice as fast as the Samsung T5.
 At a much higher cost, this drive is probably a little excessive if you just want something for PS5 game storage, though.

 Remember, the value of an external SSD is somewhat limited on the PlayStation 5 considering you can't run PS5 games from extended storage.
 That said, you'll gain some benefit if you think you'll be doing a lot of back-and-forth transferring.
 Any PS4 games you decide to play from external storage will benefit from fast loading times, though this drive won't really be noticeably faster than the cheaper SSD options listed above.

-Overall, those are the drives you should consider if you're planning to get a PS5 external hard drive following the console's latest update.
-Now we'll just eagerly await news of when the internal SSD storage can be upgraded!
+Overall, those are the drives you should consider if you're planning to get a PS5 external hard drive.
+If you're looking to upgrade your internal SSD storage following the update, check out Digital Foundry's best SSD for PS5 guide.
 Or, if you're still after a console, you can keep an eye on our page dedicated to tracking all the latest PS5 stock news.